flukejones/DIYDoom/tutorial/README.md

 3. Display the new updated world
 4. Lock the refresh rate to max 60 per sec (by waiting)

-Let’s create some functions that represent this high level functionality to our Game class
+Let’s create some functions that represent this high-level functionality to our Game class

 ``` cpp
 class Game